microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_linux/_index.md

 By design, port ssh is not allowed on the network security group.
 Therefore, you must create an NSG rule to allow inbound ssh.

-- Open the _Arc-Data-Client-NSG_ resource in Azure portal and click "Add" to add a new rule.
+- Open the _Arc-Linux-Demo-NSG_ resource in Azure portal and click "Add" to add a new rule.

   ![Screenshot showing Arc-App-Client NSG with blocked ssh](./05.png)